GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/docs/02_getting_started_sismonr.md

 For this workshop, we will work on a model for the [anthocyanin](https://en.wikipedia.org/wiki/Anthocyanin) biosynthesis regulation pathway in [eudicots](https://en.wikipedia.org/wiki/Eudicots).
 Anthocyanins are pgiments providing colouration to plants, flowers and fruits.
 This model was developed (mainly) based on the following sources:

+!!! quote ""

     * Albert, Nick W., et al. "A conserved network of transcriptional activators and repressors regulates anthocyanin pigmentation in eudicots." *The Plant Cell* 26.3 (2014): 962-980. <https://doi.org/10.1105/tpc.113.122069>

     * Liu, Ying, et al. "Anthocyanin biosynthesis and degradation mechanisms in Solanaceous vegetables: a review." *Frontiers in Chemistry* 6 (2018): 52.<https://doi.org/10.3389/fchem.2018.00052>

     * Xu, Wenjia, Christian Dubos, and Loïc Lepiniec.
 "Transcriptional control of flavonoid biosynthesis by MYB–bHLH–WDR complexes." *Trends in plant science* 20.3 (2015): 176-185. <https://doi.org/10.1016/j.tplants.2014.12.001>

     * Baudry, Antoine, et al. "TT2, TT8, and TTG1 synergistically specify the expression of BANYULS and proanthocyanidin biosynthesis in Arabidopsis thaliana." *The Plant Journal* 39.3 (2004): 366-380. <https://doi.org/10.1111/j.1365-313X.2004.02138.x>

-An animation of the GRN is presented below:
+An animation of the GRN is presented below: 🤓

 ![image](./images/anthocyanin_model_animation.gif){width="700"}